Chapter 22 – Mother and child

 Callie flushed.
-“Uggh.
+“Ugh.
 After Jim bought Max’s painting of me, he told Max that he wanted me to model for him.
 So yes, I sometimes visit that studio.”

-“You could have refused,” Alex said, “when that jerk was stalking you.
+“Not the bedroom, I hope,” Alex said, laughing.
+“You could have refused, Callie, when that jerk was stalking you.
 If I had known back then…”

-“You and I were barely talking.
+“Alex, you and I were barely talking back then.
 Besides, Max asked me to.
-His painting of me might be famous someday.
+I did it for Max, his painting of me might be famous someday.”

-Callie continued, not looking at her husband, “We had maxed out our credit cards and had to get a second mortgage.
+Callie continued, not looking at her husband, “Michael, back then, we had maxed out our credit cards and had to get a second mortgage.
 The doctor had told Alex to stop drinking and suggested medication.
-But then Oscar started coming.
-More empty whiskey bottles were in the recycle the next day.
+But then Oscar started coming, so more empty whiskey bottles were in the recycle the next day.

 “Our house is small.
 I didn’t want the children to hear us fighting.
 I never used to hear my parents argue.”